The Savage Custom G&S Online

 By the Guns and Shooting Online Staff

-We felt that the 28", no taper, 1" diameter barrel supplied on the Long Range Precision Varminter is just too heavy to be really practical in the field except under special circumstances.
+We felt that the 28", no taper, 1" diameter barrel supplied on the Long Range Precision Varminter is too heavy to be really practical in the field, except under special circumstances.
 The Long Range Precision Varminter is basically a bench rest rifle.

 After all, the longest barrel used on the .223 (5.56mm) M16/M16A2/M16A4 infantry rifles by the U.S. Army is 20", which is also the barrel length of the Colt AR-15 Match Target Rifles.
-The Army's M4 Carbine comes with a 14.5" barrel!
-And most civilian .223 caliber bolt action rifles come with 22"-24" barrels.
+Most civilian .223 caliber bolt action rifles come with 22"-24" barrels and 24" is the SAAMI specification test barrel length for .223 cartridges.
 A 26"-28" barrel is simply not necessary on a rifle chambered for a cartridge with the relatively small powder capacity of the .223 Remington.

 We know that the good folks at Savage Arms read, and sometimes respond to, articles involving their products on Guns and Shooting Online.
 We also know that they pay close attention to feedback from Savage owners.
 Still, we were somewhat surprised when Savage's Brian Herrick wrote to us suggesting that he have the Savage custom shop build a rifle as per our suggestions for further testing and review on Guns and Shooting Online.
 Naturally, we jumped at the opportunity!
 A telephone conversation with Effie Sullivan, High Priestess of Customer Service at Savage finalized the details of the new rifle and the project was a "go."